simetnicbr/simet-lmapd/README.simet-lmap.md

 This is only relevant when lmapctl is used to generate reports, otherwise task output format is opaque to lmapd/simet-lmapd.

-The internal LMAP report generator of IETF lmapd accepts only single-table CSV output from tasks (running as actions inside a schedule).
+The internal LMAP report generator of upstream lmapd accepts only single- table CSV output from tasks (running as actions inside a schedule).
 This means a task could only output one result table in LMAP report terms.

-Simet-lmapd has extended "lmapctl" to accept structured output from task actions, in JSON format (XML is pending implementation).
+simet-lmapd has extended "lmapctl" to accept structured output from task actions, in JSON format (XML is pending implementation).
 This allows a task action to output as many LMAP report tables as it needs (including none).